nminaya/RandomList/README.md

 ![example](https://lut.im/qOAfeSWmaX/epGiOnVaofK7kcRo.png)

 The elements are not in the same order in wich they were added.
+That's because RandomList randomizes the order of the elements.